 New Patient Hygiene Re-Appointment % focuses specifically on new patients and their likelihood to reappoint for hygiene care.
 It gives insights into the practice's ability to retain new patients.

-Patient Diagnostic % calculates the percentage of patients who receive a comprehensive diagnosis.
+Patient Presented % calculates the percentage of patients who receive a comprehensive diagnosis.
 A higher percentage suggests thorough diagnostics and better patient care.

 Average Treatment Presented